Poiixen/RLE-with-Images/README.md

 ## Contributors

-This project was developed by [Jorge Garcia].
+This project was developed by Jorge Garcia.

 Contributions to the `rle-with-images` project are welcome!
 If you have ideas for improvements, new features, or bug fixes, feel free to submit a pull request.

 ## License

-This project is licensed under [License Type].
+This project is licensed under the [MIT License](LICENSE)